The Credit Union Digital Growth Summit

 — Marcus Aurelius, Meditations

-The Partner Package includes one 20-minute Technology Showcase presentation slot.
+The Partner Package includes one 20-minute Discovery Session presentation slot.
 Your session will be featured in one of three showcase tracks: Online Banking Platforms, Account Origination, or CDP & Member Engagement.